-3-Step Care & More
+3-Step Care & Seasonal Grow Guide

 1. Full sun - they like it bright and hot!
 Think outside near a beach in Florida.
 Outdoors is best.
 If you're getting your plant in winter, refer to our winter care guide.